 Mopeds must be registered at a Secretary of State branch office unless operated solely on private property.
 Owners complete a Registering Your Moped certification to register their moped.
 You must pay a $15 fee for a three-year registration decal and put it on the back of your moped so it is visible to law enforcement officers.
 It expires April 30 in the year on the decal.

 If you do not have a valid operator or chauffeur license and are at least age 15, you may apply for a special moped license.
-You are not eligible for a moped license if your operator or chauffeur license is suspended, revoked or denied unless the suspension is for a medical reason.
+You are not eligible for a moped license if your operator or chauffeur license is suspended, revoked or denied.

 You must meet ID requirements, pass a vision, knowledge and traffic sign test to obtain a moped license.
 You do not have to pass a driver education course or a road skills test.
 Check with a local Secretary of State branch office for the vision standards, which differ from those required for a regular operator license.

 If you are under age 18, a parent or legal guardian must sign your license application.